jonegil/gui-with-gio/egg_timer/09_egg_as_egg.md

 ## Comments

-First the new path is defined, ```var eggPath clip.Path````
+First the new path is defined, `var eggPath clip.Path`

-Then an operation is created to move 200 points right, 150 points down, `op.Offset( )`.
+Then an operation is created to move 200 points right, 125 points down, `op.Offset( )`.
 As before, this is from the top-left corner inside this widget.
 Note that we don't send in hard pixels, but instead convert to Dp, device independent pixels, to ensure the user experience is comparable across different devices and resolutions.

 We're now at the center of our egg.
 This is where the path begins, `eggPath.Begin( )`